Symmetry breaking and ascending in the magnetic kagome metal FeGe: Introduction

-In this article, we use neuron Larmor diffraction and polarization-resolved Raman spectroscopy to study the temperature dependent lattice symmetry of FeGe and the associated lattice dynamics.
-In the paramagnetic state at 460\,K, we confirm that crystal structure is indeed hexagonal kagome lattice (Figs.~\ref{Fig1_intro}(a, d)).
-On cooling to below $T_{N}$, the $C_3$ symmetry of the hexagonal kagome lattice is broken revealed by inequivalent in-plane lattice parameters on the order of $10^{-4}$ and the splitting of a double degenerate phonon mode (Figs.~\ref{Fig1_intro}(b, e, f)).
-Upon further cooling to charge density wave (CDW) temperature of $T_{\text{CDW}}\approx 110$ K, the kagome lattice shows a small negative thermal expansion, and the crystal structure becomes more symmetric gradually upon further cooling, resulting in the lattice symmetry ascending below $T_\text{canting}$ (Fig.~\ref{Fig1_intro}(c)).
-Since A-type AFM structure is not expected to affect the in-plane kagome lattice structure, our discovery of a serious of lattice distortions in the kagome plane as well as the lattice symmetry ascending upon cooling suggest an interplay between magnetic order, CDW, and lattice distortion in FeGe.
+In this article, we use neutron Larmor diffraction and polarization-resolved Raman spectroscopy to study the temperature-dependent lattice symmetry of FeGe and the associated lattice dynamics.
+In the paramagnetic state at 460\,K, we confirm that the crystal structure is indeed a hexagonal kagome lattice [Figs.~\ref{Fig1_intro}(a) and~\ref{Fig1_intro}d)].
+On cooling to below $T_{N}$, the $C_3$ symmetry of the hexagonal kagome lattice is broken, which is revealed by inequivalent in-plane lattice parameters on the order of $10^{-4}$ and the splitting of a double-degenerate phonon mode [Figs.~\ref{Fig1_intro}(b),~\ref{Fig1_intro}(e), and~\ref{Fig1_intro}(f)].
+Upon further cooling to a CDW temperature of $T_{\text{CDW}}\approx 110$ K, the kagome lattice shows a small negative thermal expansion, and the crystal structure gradually becomes more symmetric upon further cooling, resulting in a tendency of lattice symmetry ascending below $T_\text{canting}$ [Fig.~\ref{Fig1_intro}(c)].
+Since A-type AFM structure is not expected to affect the in-plane kagome lattice structure, our discovery of a series of lattice distortions in the kagome plane as well as the tendency of lattice symmetry ascending upon cooling, suggests an interplay between magnetic order, CDW, and lattice distortion in FeGe.
 Our determination of crystalline lattice symmetry forms the basis for understanding the electronic and magnetic properties of the system.
-It provides a new perspective on correlated electron systems where the influence of lattice distortion is not as strong.